 - a.
 Any nonconsensual sexual conduct which occurs on or off the UCF campus.
-Consent, to be valid. must be: - 1.
+Consent, to be valid, must be: - 1.
 Freely and actively given. - 2.
 In mutually understandable words or actions. - Consent to one form of sexual activity can never imply consent to other forms of sexual activity. - Consent is not the lack of resistance; there is no duty to fight off a sexual aggressor. - Consent can be withdrawn at any time, as long as the withdrawal is clearly communicated by the person withdrawing consent through words or actions. - 6.
 A person shall not knowingly take advantage of another person who is under 18 years of age, mentally defective, under the influence of prescribed medication, alcohol or other chemical drugs, or who is not conscious or awake, and thus is not able to give consent as defined above.
 Further, a person shall not physically or verbally coerce another person to engage in any form of sexual conduct to the end that consent as defined above is not given. - 7.
 Any attempted acts of sexual misconduct are also violations of this policy. - b.
-Unwelcome sexual advances, requests for sexual favors, or conduct of a sexual nature which prevents or impairs another person's full enjoyment of the educational benefits, atmosphere, or opportunities provided as part of the University. - Exposure of one's body in such a manner that another party reasonably could be offended, or to display sexual behavior which another person reasonably finds offensive. - d.
-Sexual stimulation sought through trespass, spy or eavesdropping activities. - e.
-Attempting to commit by solicitation sexual acts with a minor by oral, written or electronic means.
+Unwelcome sexual advances, requests for sexual favors, or other conduct of a sexual nature which, due to the severity and pervasiveness of the conduct and the targeted nature of the conduct on the basis of sex, objectively prevents or impairs another person's full enjoyment of the educational benefits, atmosphere, or opportunities provided as part of the University.
+This provision also applies to unwanted, unwelcome, inappropriate, or irrelevant sexual or gender-based activities, sexual advances, or requests for sexual favors, when (i) submission to such conduct is made either explicitly or implicitly a term or condition of a student's academic, extracurricular, or employment participation; or (ii) submission to or rejection of such conduct or request is used as the basis for employment decisions or to determine participation in academic or extracurricular activities.
+Sexual harassment under this provision is conduct (verbal or physical behavior) that would constitute sexual harassment under federal or state civil rights laws or under University Regulation UCF-3.001. - c.
+Exposure of one's body in such a manner that another party reasonably could be offended, or to display sexual behavior which another person reasonably finds offensive. - d.
+Sexual stimulation sought through trespass, spy or eavesdropping activities. - Attempting to commit by solicitation sexual acts with a minor by oral, written or electronic means.